acedesigns/hayvnglobal/README.md

 ```
 ### The source code for is included, Then run the back. `npm run dev`

+Clone th back-end repo : `https://github.com/acedesigns/next-netlify` rest of intructions are on it

 ### Create your angular app or just run this one by doing ` npm run start`

+Clone this repo, then inside of it run `npm i` then `npm run start`

 On the Angular side, there two things to note